Vamdawn/MineBreaker/README.md

 # MineBreaker
 Playing Mine-Sweeper automatically
+for studying
-for studying    \nWe are new
+We are new